 If you’re considering banking with OCBC, or are already banking with them, you might’ve heard of its OCBC Mighty Savers account for kids.
-The little ones can earn up to 0.20% interest a year on their entire account balance and enjoy priority queue service with the Mighty Savers Fast Track on Sundays at OCBC branches.
+The little ones can earn up to 0.20% interest per year on their entire account balance.
+And they can even enjoy priority queue service with the Mighty Savers Fast Track on Sundays at OCBC branches.
 Psst, you can also make coin deposits for free!
 Perfect for getting the kids to save in their little piggy banks.

 OCBC Child Development Account